When a toothache strikes there are many ways you can actually remedy the pain at home.

 When necessary, over the counter painkillers such as acetaminophen and ibuprofen can provide temporary pain relief.

 *Make sure you check inserts on all painkillers when you are dealing with children under the age of 12.

 To begin with, garlic contains a powerful antibiotic compound called allicin.

 Thus you can crush a clove of garlic, add a little salt and apply the mixture to the affected tooth.Make sure you don’t swallow as you may be left with unpleasant garlic breath!

 5. Peppermint tea

-Most importantly, if pain in a tooth persists for more then 2 days please give our wonderful staff at Strathcona Dental Works in South West Calgary, Alberta a phone call!
+In conclusion if pain in a tooth persists for more then 2 days please give our wonderful staff at Strathcona Dental Works a call!
 Our talented staff will be happy to assist you in case you do need to make a trip down to our dental office.